 The Recovery Station has two phases.
 One supervisor oversees each phase.

-Cats stay in the main area immediately after surgery for assessment and monitoring.
-They will be on their sides, ear tip up.
+- Cats stay in the main post-op area immediately after surgery for assessment and monitoring.
+They will be on their sides, head facing the rear of the trap, and ear-tipped (left) side up, unless there is an amputation, enucleation, or other wound on a cat’s right side, in which case they will be placed right side up.
 Particular attention must be paid to breathing, bleeding from incision and ear tip, and temperature regulation.
 Supplemental heat is provided with heat lamps.
-Once a cat can 1) become and remain sternal, 2) hold its head up and 3) right itself if it falls over, it can then be transferred to Phase 2 Recovery in the hallway.
+Once a cat can 1) become and remain sternal, 2) hold its head up, and 3) right itself if it falls over, it can then be transferred to Phase 2 Recovery in the hallway.

-Cats are transported to the recovery area in the hallway for additional monitoring, once they become sternal.
-Particular attention must be paid to the cat’s level of consciousness, especially if it becomes more sedate as time lapses.
-This can indicate hypothermia, internal bleeding or other emergent complications.
+Cats are transported to the Phase 2 Recovery area in the hallway for additional monitoring once they become sternal.
+Particular attention must be paid to the cat’s level of consciousness, especially if it becomes more sedate as time passes.
+This can indicate hypothermia, internal bleeding, or other emergent complications, and a veterinarian should be swiftly notified.
 Close attention to the incision is important as cats wake up and move around more.
-The back 1/3 of the trap may be covered to give the cat a place to hide while it recovers, but monitors must be very attentive to the hiding cats.
+The back 1/3 of the trap may be covered with a small cloth trap cover to give the cat a place to hide while it recovers, but monitors must be very attentive to the hiding cats and able to still see them without difficulty.
 Once the cat is coordinated, not thrashing or banging, is steadily sternal or standing and alert, then it may be transferred to the Discharge Station.

-Check the position of the cats in the traps, tilting the traps, if needed, to reposition the cats in order to extend the neck and breathe freely.
+Check the position of the cats in the traps,tilting the traps if needed to reposition the cats in order to extend their neck to breathe freely or to view their incision sites.

 Monitor the cats continuously as they recover in the Recovery Station.
 Some cats may have more difficult recoveries than others: